markekraus/PowerShell-Docs/reference/6/Microsoft.PowerShell.Utility/Invoke-RestMethod.md

 The `$using:` variable scope is not available in this `ScriptBlock` and, if used, will result in an exception and the Certificate being denied.
 The `ScriptBlock` has access to the current scope where `Invoke-RestMethod` is called and can access any variables, modules, functions, or cmdlets defined in that scope.

-The `X509Certificate2` certificate and `X509Chain` available to the `ScriptBlock` are only available during execution and will not be available when the `ScriptBlock` finishes executing.
+The `X509Certificate2` Certificate and `X509Chain` available to the `ScriptBlock` are only available during execution and will not be available when the `ScriptBlock` finishes executing.
 For example, assigning them to a global variable will result in empty objects in the global scope.

 ```yaml
 Type: ScriptBlock